KUMN/finetuning/README.md

 - This means we can train different LoRA layers for each task on the same base model and load them at inference time based on the usage

-To Do:
-- Multiclass classification
-- Multilabel classification

 Reference:
    - Data Donated on 6/21/2012 from UCIrvine Machine Learning Repository
      ```https://archive.ics.uci.edu/dataset/228/sms+spam+collection```